 Not all 15 topics carry equal weight.
 A strategic study plan focuses your limited time where it will earn the most points:

-Finally, cover the lower-weight topics: Thermodynamics (4–6%) and Energy & Environment (4–6%), plus the four shared Part 1 topics.
-While they carry fewer questions individually, the shared topics — especially Ethics and Engineering Economics — offer some of the easiest points on the exam with minimal preparation.
+Finally, cover the lower-weight topics: Health Hazards and Risk Assessment (4–6 Q), Energy and Environment (4–6 Q), and Thermodynamics (3–5 Q), plus the four shared foundational topics (Mathematics, Probability & Statistics, Ethics & Professional Practice, Engineering Economics).
+While each carries fewer questions individually, the shared topics — especially Ethics and Engineering Economics — offer some of the easiest points on the exam with minimal preparation.

 Here is a consolidated reference of the most important formulas across the entire FE Environmental exam.
 All of these appear in the NCEES FE Reference Handbook, but knowing where they are and when to apply them is what separates passers from repeaters: